 Your liver's job is to break down drugs and toxins that enter the body.
 If you take HIV drugs – especially protease inhibitors (PIs) and non-nucleoside reverse transcriptase inhibitors (NNRTIs) – while also using street drugs or alcohol, your HIV drugs are "competing" with other substance for your liver's attention.
 As a result, both your HIV drugs and whatever substance you have taken may take longer to break down.
 This means you may have higher than expected levels of either or both of them in your bloodstream.
 In the same way, an overdose of recreational drugs, prescription drugs, or alcohol can be fatal.
 That said, it is not recommended that you stop or skip your HIV medicine if you drink or use drugs.

 Lastly, substance abuse plays a major role in intimate partner violence.
 Because experiencing violence is linked to poor decision-making and more risk taking, women who experience violence are more likely to suffer negative health effects.
-These effects include a higher risk for getting HIV as well as poor adherence to HIV drugs.
+These effects include a higher risk for acquiring HIV as well as poor adherence to HIV drugs.

 Millions of people use substances in a controlled and safe manner.
 However, many people have a hard time knowing when their substance use becomes problematic or harmful.
 Here are some questions to help you figure out if you are abusing alcohol, street drugs, or prescription drugs:

 - Have you ever felt you needed to cut down on your drinking or substance use?

 - Have you lost control over when, how long, or how much you drink or use?

 - Do you drink or use more to get the same effect as before?